anmeza/cse237c_fa21_relu_optimizer/README.md

 ```

 ## High Level Steps
 At a very high level, you will need to do the following in order implement this optimization.
-Note that is not meant to be an exhaustive list of steps but rather a guide on some of the major/critical steps.
+Note that this is not meant to be an exhaustive list of steps but rather a guide on some of the major/critical steps.
 1. Update the hls4ml templates:
 2. Add a new optimizer pass `relu_fuse.py`: `hls4ml/hls4ml/model/optimizer/passes/`
 3. Update the rest of the config related files for the hls4ml workflow